Rammechh/Scaler_Problems/README.md

 ### Assign Mice to Holes
  + Sort both arrays and find the max difference each time and retur the max value

+### The ship company
+ + Make 2 priority queues one for taking maximum cost tickets till now and other for the minimum.
+ + Now for A passengers pop these 2 queues separately and take the sum of maximum and minimum answers.

 Day80_Intro_to_Dynamic_Programming
 ==================